cryptogate/docs/README.md

 # API

-To use Cryptogate API you need to create account and use API key.
+To use Cryptogate API you need to [create an account][1] and use API key.
 You can find it on your profile page.
 Then send it as `X-Api-Key` header with every request.

 The base URL for all requests is `https://cryptogate.io/api/v1/`.